GCP Connection Scanning Configuration

 This section describes the steps to onboard a single GCP project in Fortanix Key Insight.

-For a comprehensive list of GCP permissions required to onboard a GCP connection, refer to GCP Connection Permissions.
+For a comprehensive list of GCP permissions required to onboard a GCP project, refer to GCP Connection Permissions.

 3.1 Prerequisites

-• Cloud Resource Manager API – Identifies project metadata and resource hierarchy.
+• Cloud Resource Manager API – Retrieves project metadata and resource hierarchy.

 • Cloud Key Management Service (KMS) API – Discovers and reads Cloud KMS key metadata.